 As I looked back, I laughed at the irony of the situation—the metaphor these switchbacks were for my present circumstances.
 And my life.

 For weeks I’d been feeling incredibly down and unable to get back up again.
 Migraines were getting more and more frequent and intense.
 Fatigue was a wet blanket I couldn’t shove off.
 And focus and concentration were elusive at best.
 I knew something was wrong.
 I had no idea what.
 I knew my physical health wasn’t doing so hot, but it never occurred to me my mental health was in jeopardy.

-So when my passion for writing, ministry, and studying God’s Word was reduced to embers, I began to pull within myself.
-To shut down.
+So as my passion for writing, ministry, and studying God’s Word was progressively reduced to embers, I pulled within myself.
+Shut down.

 And that beautiful March morning, as I looked across at the cactus and creosote, the rock and the wildflowers, all I could think was, “How did I get back here again?”

 Then God spoke to my heart, “SAD Baby.
 Among many other things.
 Ready to talk?”

 I figured no time like the present.
 And since I had 8 more miles to go…I had the time.
 So I hiked and invited God to plow through all my defenses and get to the truth of the issue.